 An experienced litigator, David has argued cases in federal and state courts, including a recent victory in the U.S. Circuit Court of Appeals for the Seventh Circuit, in which he represented a coalition seeking to preserve commercial navigation in the Chicago waterways.
 Other matters have included cost recovery and enforcement actions and insurance disputes involving coverage for environmental damages.

 David is the recipient of the 2012 Perry Fisher Outstanding Service Award presented by the Lake Michigan Section of the Air & Waste Management Association (A&WMA).
 He was recently named Chairman of the Local Host Committee for the A&WMA Annual Conference and Exhibition to be held in Chicago in 2013 and is on the Board of Directors of the Lake Michigan Section of the A&WMA.

 Since 2008, David has been singled out as a top environmental attorney by Chambers USA.
-He has twice been named an Illinois Super Lawyer, and has been listed as a Leading Lawyer in environmental law by the Leading Lawyers Network.
+He has been named an Illinois Super Lawyer three times, and has been listed as a Leading Lawyer in environmental law by the Leading Lawyers Network.
 In 2009, David received the Regulatory Affairs Award from the Chemical Industry Council of Illinois.